reactjs/react.dev/src/content/reference/react/useState.md

 ---

-### I've updated the state, but the screen doesn't update {/*ive-updated-the-state-but-the-screen-doesnt-update*/}
+### I've updated the State, but the screen doesn't update {/*ive-updated-the-state-but-the-screen-doesnt-update*/}

-React will **ignore your update if the next state is equal to the previous state,** as determined by an [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.
-This usually happens when you change an object or an array in state directly:
+React will **ignore your update if the next State is equal to the previous State,** as determined by an [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.
+This usually happens when you change an object or an array in State directly:

 ```js
 obj.x = 10;  // 🚩 Wrong: mutating existing object
 setObj(obj); // 🚩 Doesn't do anything
 ```

 You mutated an existing `obj` object and passed it back to `setObj`, so React ignored the update.
-To fix this, you need to ensure that you're always [_replacing_ objects and arrays in state instead of _mutating_ them](#updating-objects-and-arrays-in-state):
+To fix this, you need to ensure that you're always [_replacing_ objects and arrays in State instead of _mutating_ them](#updating-objects-and-arrays-in-state):

 ```js
 // ✅ Correct: creating a new object